-This course is designed to provide a general understanding of the gross structure and function of the human body from conception to old age.
+This course is designed to provide an understanding of the gross structure and function of all human body systems, including basic embryological content, neuroanatomy and systems anatomy.
 In addition, a comprehensive, detailed study of the head, neck and central nervous system is undertaken to provide the student with a basis upon which to build his/her clinical knowledge.
-Students will be required to dissect the abdomen, thorax, neck, head and brain in order to complement and reinforce the lecture series.
-Texts: Refer to course outline.
+Students will be required to perform a basic dissection of the thorax and a comprehensive dissection of the neck and head in order to complement and reinforce the lecture series.

-J. LAPRADE, STAFF
+J. LAPRADE, V. MENDES, STAFF